-While businesses are always on the lookout for software to improve customer services, many organizations struggle to understand what CCaaS actually is — and what it does that their premises-based systems can’t.
+While businesses are always on the lookout for a customer service software solution, many struggle to understand what Contact Center as a Service actually is — and why it’s a better alternative to most on-premises contact centers.

-Here, we’ll define CCaaS and explain how it differs from other “Software as a Service” communication solutions, go over the benefits it offers and features to look for and outline the best CCaaS providers.
+Here, we’ll define CCaaS and explain how it differs from other “Software as a Service” communication solutions.
+We’ll also review CCaaS benefits, features, and top providers.

 Jump to ↓

 - What is Contact Center As A Service (CCaaS)?

 - CCaaS vs. UCaaS vs CPaaS: Differences and Similarities

 - Contact Center as a Service Key Features to Look For

 - Common CCaaS Use Cases And Additional Providers